ZarnackGroup/racoon_clip/docs/all_options.rst

 - **wdir** (path): *default "./racoon_clip_out"*; Path where results are written to.
 A folder “results” containing all output will be created.
 Be aware that if a folder “results” already exists in this directory, it will be overwritten.

 - **infiles** (path(s) to file(s)): One or multiple file paths to the fastq files of all samples.
 Multiple files should be provided in one string, separated by a space.
 When demultiplexing should be performed by racoon_clip, specify only one input fastq file of the multiplexed reads.
-Fasta files are not supported, as they will not allow any quality filtering.
+FASTA files are not supported, as they will not allow any quality filtering.

 - **seq_format** ("-Q33"/"-Q64"): *default "-Q33"*; Sequence format passed to FASTX-Toolkit. "-Q33" corresponds to data from an Illumina sequencer, "-Q64" would correspond to data from a Sanger sequencer.

 Sample names & experiment groups
 ---------------------------------

 - **samples** (string): A list of all sample names.
-The names should be the same as the file names of the input files or in case of demultiplexing should be the same as specified in the barcode file.
+The names should be the same as the file names of the input files or in the case of demultiplexing, should be the same as specified in the barcode file.
 Sample names are split by one space.
-Example: "sample_1 sample_2", when the corresponding input files are names sample_1.fastq, and sample_2.fastq.
+Example: "sample_1 sample_2", when the corresponding input files are named sample_1.fastq and sample_2.fastq.
 - **experiment_groups** (string): In addition to sample-wise output, racoon_clip will output merged bam and bw files.
 Which samples are merged together is specified by the experiment groups.
 Example: "WT KO".
 If all samples belong to the same group, this can be left empty and racoon_clip will automatically merge all samples.
 The groups must correspond to the group names specified in the experiment_group_file.

 - **experiment_group_file** (path to txt): *default " "*; A .txt file specifying which samples belong to which group.
 If all samples belong to the same condition, this can be left empty and racoon_clip will automatically merge all samples.